Azure/azure-batch-apps-python/samples/imagemagick_sample/README.rst

 The application image is a zip file containing the application to be run in the cloud (in this case ImageMagick) along with any dependencies.

+For more information on settings up your application in Batch Apps, `check out this article <http://azure.microsoft.com/en-us/documentation/articles/batch-dotnet-get-started/#tutorial2>`_.
+You can find the accompanying sample code for the ImageMagick components `here <https://code.msdn.microsoft.com/Azure-Batch-Apps-Samples-dd781172>`_.
+The task processor in this sample will resize a set of images.

 Sample Set Up
 ==============